Jas Singh

 Dynamic Priority Calculation

 PintOS comes with a basic Round Robin scheduler out of the box.
 Firstly, this needed reworking to factor in priority.
-This meant that the thread struct needed to take in a priority field, like so:

 struct list_elem sleep_element;